designs-groups/designs-groups.github.io/README.md

     ];
     for D in lD do D.blocks := Set( Orbit( D.autSubgroup , D.baseBlock , OnSets ) ); od;

- As noted above, lD contains 2-designs with no block sets,  but if we run the loop: ``for D in lD do D.blocks := Set( Orbit( D.autSubgroup , D.baseBlock , OnSets ) ); od;'', then we can have all 2-designs with the same format as in the GAP package DESIGN:
+ As noted above, lD contains 2-designs with no block sets,  but if we run the loop below, then we can have all 2-designs with the same structure as in the GAP package DESIGN:

     gap> for D in lD do D.blocks := Set( Orbit( D.autSubgroup , D.baseBlock , OnSets ) ); od;
     gap> lD;